-This is a good range of shutter speeds.
+This is a good range of shutter speeds for capturing pictures in most settings.
 Anything longer than a 1-second exposure can easily be handled through the bulb mode.

 If you do plan to do long exposures, a locking remote release cable will make the shot easier.
 The shutter button is center threaded to accept a remote release cable.

 ASA/ISO ranges from 20 to 3200 in 1/3 stop increments.
 That range covers all the standard 35mm film stocks available, including pushing them up to 3 stops.

 If you want to use specialty films that fall outside of that range, there are plenty of exposure calculators online that can help you.
 Most of the very low-speed films will include instructions to help with calculating exposure times.

 Loading 35mm Film

 Loading film is easier in other cameras.
 With the K1000, the film leader needs to be threaded through a slot in the film take-up spool.
 This can be difficult for your first few attempts.

 Loading film into other cameras is easier.
 Manufacturers were constantly trying to develop easier film loading systems.
 The cameras I have had the easiest times with have been Canons.

 If you are unsure of what 35mm film you should use, I am going to suggest starting with 400 ISO film.
 400 speed film will be fast enough to use in bright indoor lighting and outdoors in shade.